 - Keep your phone away from your face.
 Use headphones or bluetooth devices when making calls.

 Text by Sebastian Prosche and Christie Sacco

 This text was translated and adapted by Christie Sacco.
-You can view the original here: Handy reinigen: So wird es wieder sauber und keimfreiaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Handy reinigen: So wird es wieder sauber und keimfreiunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?